juliaingram/ny-pharmacy-access/README.md

 **Questions I aim to answer**:
 1. A study examining "pharmacy deserts" in Chicago found they were more likely to occur in minority communities.
 Is the same true in New York?
-2. Are pharmacy deserts more likely to occur in low income communities?

 **Data Source/Collection**: